over58/vue-highcharts/README.md

 ```
 #### Implementing stockChart and mapChart

-Highcharts-Vue wrapper uses `chart` constructor by default, so if you need to implement `stockChart` or `mapChart`,  just add `stock` or `map` module as described above and use `:constructor-type` parameter in your html component element:
+highcharts-vue-xyc wrapper uses `chart` constructor by default, so if you need to implement `stockChart` or `mapChart`,  just add `stock` or `map` module as described above and use `:constructor-type` parameter in your html component element:
 ```js
 import Highcharts from 'highcharts' import stockInit from 'highcharts/modules/stock'